 Introduction

 FME allows users to set up web connections for a variety of commonly used web services.
-Web connections store users’ web service credentials for repeated use in FME, such that a user does not have to manually enter access credentials each time a web service is needed.
-The Google family of web services is frequently accessed in FME workflows, and setting up the web connection for a Google web service is fairly straightforward.
-Restricting user permissions to Google web services, however, can be a bit difficult to figure out without some guidance.
-It is important to consider these user permissions when setting up a new Google web service; users who only require read access to a service should not be granted read/write access, in the interest of preventing inadvertent overwriting of critical resources.
+Web connections store users’ web service credentials for reuse in FME, so a user does not have to manually enter access credentials each time a web service is needed.
+The Google family of web services is frequently used in FME workflows, and setting up a web connection to a Google service is fairly straightforward.

 Step-by-Step Instructions